zac-heisey/murray-lampert/_posts/2018-09-20-cantors-corner-breaking-down-accessory-dwelling-units-in-san-diego.markdown

 - Cantor's Corner
 - In-law Suites
 featured-image: "/uploads/cantors-corner.png"
-excerpt: The Affordable Housing Act of 2016 paved the way for more relaxed rules and regulations on ADUs (Accessory Dwelling Units), especially in areas with housing shortages such as San Diego County.
+description: The Affordable Housing Act of 2016 paved the way for more relaxed rules and regulations on ADUs (Accessory Dwelling Units), especially in areas with housing shortages such as San Diego County.
 author: Gregg Cantor